-When I first started preparing my CyberMACS Erasmus Mundus application, I had more questions than answers.
+When I first started preparing my CyberMACSErasmus Mundus application, I had more questions than answers.

-What makes a motivation letter stand out?
+What makes an application stand out?

 Do grades matter more than experience?

-Months later, I’ve found myself on the other side — studying Applied Cybersecurity under CyberMACS — and, unexpectedly, getting many of those same questions from new applicants.
-So instead of replying one message at a time, I decided to write everything I’ve learned here.
+Months later, I’ve found myself on the other side, studying Applied Cybersecurity under CyberMACS and, unexpectedly, getting many of those same questions from new applicants.

 This isn’t an official guide.
 It’s simply what helped me, what I wish I had known, and what I’ve seen matter most for others.